 - Preheat oven to 300 F (150C).

-- Grind 1 cup of oats in a small coffee grinder or lack thereof pulse in a food processor of blender until floury consistency.
+- Grind 1 cup of oats in a food processor or blender.

-- Melt butter in a medium sized saucepan, once melted, add peanut butter and maple syrup, remove from stove and whisk until smooth and silky.
+- Melt butter in a medium-sized bowl, once melted, add peanut butter and maple syrup and whisk until well combined.

-- Add wet ingredients to dry ingredients and mix well with a rubber or wooden spatula.
+- Add wet ingredients to dry ingredients and mix well, then add peanuts and mix under.

-- Line a baking sheet with parchment paper (important!) and spread out batter as evenly as possible.
+- Line a large baking sheet with parchment paper (important!) and spread the oat mixture out as evenly as possible.